au-re/react-exhibit-template/README.md

 ## Scripts

 A set of scripts are provided for you to test, build and analyze the project.
-HAve a look at [create react app](https://github.com/facebook/create-react-app) for more information.
+Have a look at [create react app](https://github.com/facebook/create-react-app) for more information.

 ### Test